ShenranTomWang/NLP_Onboarding/compute/ARC_Sockeye.md

 You have access to V100-32G and V100-16G GPUs on Sockeye.

 ## File Systems
 You have a limited space at your home directory, so I recommend you to store your environments and large files in your `scratch` which can be found at `/scratch/{supervisor-allocation-name}/`.
+It is also worth-notice that when you run a Slurm job, `/scratch` is the only place where the job will have write permission, so always save things to `/scratch` when you run a batch job.

 ## Personal Experiences
 - Although ARC Sockeye uses [Slurm](../technical/slurm) to queue jobs, there are not a lot of people competing for resources, so I normally get my allocation as soon as I request it.